- Home

 Our Human Resources (HR) Policies

-We continue to grow our network of Mental Health First Aiders and run a holistic range of health and wellbeing support programmes for colleagues across the business, both face-to-face and online.
+We have a network of Mental Health First Aiders and run a holistic range of health and wellbeing support programmes for colleagues across the business, both face-to-face and online.
 In addition to this, we also have a confidential Employee Assistance Programme available at all times of day and night.

 We carry out fair and transparent recruitment processes and ensure that our recruitment agencies comply with these requirements, regardless of the position they are seeking to fill, through regular meetings in which practices and compliance with them are reviewed.
 The recruitment agencies Railpen engage with are vetted by our Procurement team.
 All agencies are required to sign up to Railpen terms of business and by doing so, comply with all applicable laws relating to slavery, servitude, forced or compulsory labour or human trafficking, including the Modern Slavery Act 2015, for both employees and contingent workers.